 - internal and external fixed mount 3D cameras with other sensors, double or triple redundancy battery backup systems, and multiple wireless transmission stations

-- wheeled remote control drones; 3D, thermal, and radometerequipped, (with r/c relay amplification ability for extended range of other drones)
+- wheeled remote control drones; 3D, thermal, and radiometer equipped, (with r/c relay amplification ability for extended range of other drones)

-- tracked remote control drones; 3D, thermal, and radometerequipped (with r/c relay amplification ability for extended range of other drones)
+- tracked remote control drones; 3D, thermal, and radiometer equipped (with r/c relay amplification ability for extended range of other drones)

-- helicopter or hover based r/c drones; 3D, thermal, and radometerequipped
+- helicopter or hover based r/c drones; 3D, thermal, and radiometer equipped

-- mobile remote control drone command center (with optional suticase based secondary command stations)
+- mobile remote control drone command center (with optional suitcase based secondary command stations)

-Sounds expensive, sure, but the money could be trivial in comparison to the costs of not dealing with a situation in the most advanced way that modern technology allows.
-Security of course is a concern too.
+It sounds expensive, sure, but the money could be trivial in comparison to the costs of not dealing with a situation in the most advanced way that modern technology allows.
+Security, of course, is a concern too.
 The 3D data and simulation would have to be protected at the same level that other electronic engineering data is protected.

 Game players would be another good source of imaginative challenges.
 And even if the operators took the position, "that can never happen," testing for the reaction and cure would be helpful because guess what?
 If you can think of it, then it CAN happen.